chonyeagoro/deep-learning-challenge/README.md

 For my neural netwrk model, I used

 Were you able to achieve the target model performance?

+- No. I tried more than three times and the best I could get was an accuracy of 0.7305 (73.05%)

 What steps did you take in your attempts to increase model performance?

+I did the following:
+I increased the epoch

+## Summary

+Summarize the overall results of the deep learning model.
+Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.